 Prudent businesses that use independent contractors or pay workers on a 1099 basis address the issue of IC compliance before being served with a class action summons and complaint and before receiving a notice from a state unemployment, wage, or workers compensation office, the IRS, or the NLRB inquiring about workers whose wages are reported on a Form 1099 but may well be employees misclassified as ICs.

-As noted above, FedEx Ground lost before the appellate courts because of a misplaced reliance on an IC agreement and its policies and procedures that were good, but by no means good enough.
+As noted above, FedEx Ground lost before the appellate courts because of reliance on an IC agreement and its policies and procedures that were good, but by no means good enough.
 A quick review of the language in the FedEx IC agreement and the policies and procedures issued by FedEx would give one the impression that FedEx and its lawyers knew what to write and how to write it, but close scrutiny by the courts found one fallacy after another – sufficient in degree to lead to rulings against the company.
 By their very nature, therefore, IC agreements and policies and procedures that are not drafted in a state-of-the-art manner, free from language that can be used against the company, can cause businesses that use ICs not only to face legal challenges they may otherwise have been able to avoid but, once sued, they may well have been able to win.

 This and similar class action lawsuits illustrate the value of using, in advance of a legal challenge, a methodology to evaluate whether an existing or proposed IC relationship can be legitimately structured as such, and if so, whether it needs to be restructured, re-documented, and re-implemented to maximize the likelihood that those workers will be regarded by the courts and government regulators as ICs and not employees.
-Some companies have used IC Diagnostics™ to enhance their level of IC compliance and determine whether a group of workers not being treated as employees would pass the applicable legal tests for IC status under governing state and federal law.
+Some companies have used a process such as IC Diagnostics™ to enhance their level of IC compliance and determine whether a group of workers not being treated as employees would pass the applicable legal tests for IC status under governing state and federal law.
 That process also offers a number of practical, alternative solutions to enhance compliance with those laws, such as reclassification and redistribution.

 2. Retaining contractors who operate in the form of business entities, such as LLCs, do not necessarily insulate companies from IC misclassification exposure